jack1232/WebGPU-Step-By-Step/README.md

 ## Books on WebGPU and wgpu in Rust
 Most examples used in this video series are taken from my recently published book **"Practical WebGPU Graphics"**.

 I also published a new book **"Practical GPU Graphics with wgpu and Rust"**.
 Rust wgpu is based on the WebGPU standard.
-It is a cross-platform, safe, Rust graphics API, and it runs natively on Vulkan, Metal, D3D12, D3D11, and OpenGLES; and on top of WebGPU on wasm.
+It is a cross-platform, safe, Rust graphics API, and it runs natively on Vulkan, Metal, D3D12, D3D11, and OpenGLES, as well as on the web via WebAssembly.

 [![WebGPU Book](assets/webgpu01.png)](https://drxudotnet.com) [![wgpu Rust Book](assets/wgpu01.png)](https://drxudotnet.com)